wkhere/stackless/Doc/library/os.path.rst

    Split the pathname *path* into a pair ``(unc, rest)`` so that *unc* is the UNC mount point (such as ``r'\\host\mount'``), if present, and *rest* the rest of the path (such as  ``r'\path\file.ext'``).
 For paths containing drive letters, *unc* will always be the empty string.

    Availability:  Windows.

 .. data:: supports_unicode_filenames

-   True if arbitrary Unicode strings can be used as file names (within limitations imposed by the file system), and if :func:`os.listdir` returns strings that contain characters that cannot be represented by ASCII.
+   True if arbitrary Unicode strings can be used as file names (within limitations imposed by the file system).